matt-graham/matt-graham.github.io/slides/diff-sim/slides.md

    A family of MCMC methods on implicitly defined manifolds.
    *AISTATS*, 2012.

+*  A. C. Daly, D. J. Gavaghan, C. Holmes and J. Cooper.
+   Hodgkin-Huxley revisited: reparameterization and identifiability analysis of classic actional potential model with approximate Bayesian methods.
+   *Royal Society open science*, 2015.

-*  S. Duane, A. D. Kennedy, B. J. Pendleton and D. Roweth,
+*  S. Duane, A. D. Kennedy, B. J. Pendleton and D. Roweth.
    Hybrid Monte Carlo.
    *Physics Letters B*, 1987.

-*  A. L. Hodgkin and A. F. Huxley,
+*  A. L. Hodgkin and A. F. Huxley.
    A quantitative description of membrance current and its application to conduction and excitation in nerve.
    *Journal of Physiology*, 1952.